-Mr. and Mrs. Walter N. Burr, Toronto, spent last wee with Mr. and Mrs. Edwin Bush, Seminole Avenue.
-Mr. Ber who is a golf enthusiast, and who has played on many of the finest courses, says the Queens Valley Golf Course, when completed, will equal any in the country.

-Edward H. Mays, Slocum Crescent, who went to Japan early

-last fall on business, will start for home the latter part of Man and will reach Forest Hills about June 25.

-Goldthwaite H. Dorr, 35 Exeter Street, spoke in Cleveland May 6, before the Chamber of Commerce on "Trade Association" tion Problems and Natural Resource Industries."
-Mrs. D. and her daughter, Katherine, are visiting in Washington, D. Mrs. Phanor J. Eder, Groton Street, and children,

-May I for Italy.
-In July Mr. Eder will join the family London, where he will attend the meeting of the American Bar Association.
+Mr. and Mrs. Walter N. Burr, Toronto, spent last week with Mr. and Mrs. Edwin Bush, Seminole Avenue.
+Mr. Burr, who is a golf enthusiast, and who has played on many of the finest courses, says the Queens Valley Golf Course, when completed, will equal any in the country.
+Edward H. Mays, Slocum Crescent, who went to Japan early last fall on business, will start for home the latter part of May and will reach Forest Hills about June 25.
+Goldthwaite H. Dorr, 35 Exeter Street, spoke in Cleveland, May 6, before the Chamber of Commerce on "Trade Associa-tion Problems and Natural Resource Industries," Mrs. Dorr tion Problems and Natural Resource Industries."
+Mrs. Dorr and her daughter, Kätherine, are visiting in Washington, D. C. Mrs. Phanor J. Eder, Groton Street, and children, sailed May I for Italy.
+In July Mr. Eder will join the family in London, where he will attend the meeting of the American Bar Association Bar Association